Going home after caesarean birth

 Don’t lift any weight that’s heavier than your baby or anything that causes you pain – for example, a full basket of wet washing or a toddler.

-If your toddler is used to being picked up, there are other ways for the two of you to be close.
+If your other children are used to being picked up, there are other ways for you to be close.
 For example, your toddler could sit next to you on the couch while you have a cuddle and read a story together.

 Doctors usually recommend that you avoid driving a car until your caesarean wound has healed and you can brake suddenly without feeling sharp pain.
 This is usually around 4-6 weeks.
 It’s best to talk with your doctor or midwife about when it’s safe to start driving again.